msherman0801/javascript-hide-and-seek-bootcamp-prep-000/README.md

-# JavaScript Hide and Seek
+So, # JavaScript Hide and Seek

 ## Objectives